SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Setup/SillyTavern.md

-## Quick Guide to Setting up SillyTavern with WilmerAI
+## Quick Guide to Setting up SillyTavern with WilmerAI *(Out of Date.
+Will Update Soon)*

-NOTE: Make sure that you already [set up Wilmer-Api](Wilmer-Api.md) in order to be able to connect to it.
-Choose a SillyTavern friendly example user.
+NOTE: Make sure that you already [set up Wilmer-Api](_Getting-Start_Wilmer-Api.md) in order to be able to connect to it.
+Choose
+a SillyTavern friendly example user.

 ### Step 1: Download SillyTavern and follow their setup instructions to install it and run it